-While wool shoes may not sound that appealing, they’re also made of Merino wool which, like we discussed above, is great for temperature regulating, moisture wicking and has none of the scratchiness that other blends of wool have.
-Produced in a selection of styles and classic, minimal colours, these shoes will keep you stylish and comfortable no matter where in the world you’re going.
+While wool shoes may not sound that appealing, they’re also made of Merino wool which, as we discussed above, is great for temperature regulating, moisture wicking and has none of the scratchiness that other blends of wool have.
+Produced in a selection of styles and classic, minimal colors, these shoes will keep you stylish and comfortable no matter where in the world you’re going.

 6. Backup Battery/Powerbank

 It’s Murphy’s Law: Whatever can go wrong, will go wrong, and most likely at the worst possible moment.
 We depend so much on our cell phones and the feeling of 5% battery when you’re far from home and in unfamiliar territory is enough to make even the most well-traveled nomad even a little anxious.
 A backup power bank can give you several full cell phone charges and save you in a pinch, and for that reason, it’s a must-have on our list of essential nomad gear.